KPIs & Operating Metrics(New)

 • Quarterly Long-Term Debt Repayments rose 344.46% to $5.1 billion in Q4 2019 from the year-ago period, while the trailing twelve-month figure was $17.6 billion through Dec 2019, up 60.98% year-over-year, with the annual reading at $17.6 billion for FY2019, 60.98% up from the prior year.

-• Long-Term Debt Repayments for Q4 2019 was $5.1 billion at Verizon Communications, up from $2.9 billion in the prior quarter.
+• Long-Term Debt Repayments was $5.1 billion for Q4 2019 at Verizon Communications, up from $2.9 billion in the prior quarter.

-• The five-year high for Long-Term Debt Repayments was $7.4 billion in Q4 2017, with the low at $221.0 million in Q2 2015.
+• Over five years, Long-Term Debt Repayments peaked at $7.4 billion in Q4 2017 and troughed at $221.0 million in Q2 2015.

-• The sharpest move saw Long-Term Debt Repayments plummeted 93.43% in 2015, then surged 1387.23% in 2017.
+• Year-over-year, Long-Term Debt Repayments crashed 93.43% in 2015 and then skyrocketed 1387.23% in 2017.

-• Over 5 years, Long-Term Debt Repayments stood at $2.2 billion in 2015, then soared by 114.04% to $4.6 billion in 2016, then surged by 58.74% to $7.4 billion in 2017, then plummeted by 84.46% to $1.1 billion in 2018, then skyrocketed by 344.46% to $5.1 billion in 2019.
+• A 5-year view of Long-Term Debt Repayments shows it stood at $2.2 billion in 2015, then skyrocketed by 114.04% to $4.6 billion in 2016, then soared by 58.74% to $7.4 billion in 2017, then tumbled by 84.46% to $1.1 billion in 2018, then surged by 344.46% to $5.1 billion in 2019.